s0l0ist/node-seal/README.md

 A set of benchmarks similar to the benchmarks of the native SEAL C++ code can be found [here](benchmark/).

-Run them by cloning this repository, `yarn install`, then `yarn benchmark:bfv` or `yarn benchmark:ckks`.
+Run them by cloning this repository and then run `yarn benchmark:bfv` or `yarn benchmark:ckks`.

 The scripts are only for NodeJS.
 We have adapted a variant of this script for each browser and have shown the results in the section below.